CiprianRad/Duck_App_CLI_Application/README.md

 Concurs.h / .cpp: The orchestrator class that manages the overall flow of the competition.

-## Getting Started
-### Prerequisites
-You will need a C++ compiler supporting at least C++11 (such as GCC, Clang, or MSVC).

-### Compilation
-To compile the project using G++, navigate to the root directory and run:

-Bash
-g++ -o natatie main.cpp Participant.cpp Proba.cpp Concurs.cpp
-### Running the Application
-After compilation, execute the generated binary:

-Bash
-./natatie
-## Usage Example
-Upon running the program, the system will typically:

-Initialize a list of participants.

-Assign participants to specific swimming events (e.g., 100m Freestyle).

-Output the sorted results or specific participant details to the console.

 ## Technical Concepts Used
 Classes and Objects: Modeling real-world entities.